-Too many people, pretty disgraceful portable toilets, overpriced drinks and long entry queues and this is my favourite place to watch the New Year’s Eve fireworks display in Sydney.
+Wall to wall people, pretty disgraceful portable toilets, overpriced drinks and long entry queues and yet for many years this was my favourite place to watch the New Year’s Eve fireworks display in Sydney.

-The older I get though the more I think it’s worth getting organised and coughing up the big bucks for one of the Royal Botanic Gardens tickets that offer the same view with the addition of a 5-course meal, a dance floor and a seat.
-For anyone on a budget it really does not get any better than this provided you can get a spot away from the tree cover.
+The older I get though the more I think it’s worth getting organised and coughing up the big bucks for one of the Royal Botanic Gardens ticketed areas that offer a slightly better view sans trees, and the addition of a 5-course meal, a dance floor and a seat.
+For anyone on a budget though it really does not get any better than this, provided you can get a spot away from the tree cover.

 Pros: The view and the vibe, oh and it’s free